Sebastian Sauve

 Sebastian Gabriel Sauvé (born August 19, 1987) is an American male model.
 Born in Royal Oak, Michigan, he began his modeling career in 2010, after being scouted during his stay in Los Angeles.
 He first signed a modeling contract with Premier Model Management in London.
 Since then, he has worked for many fashion designers, including Calvin Klein, Jeremy Scott, Versace or Givenchy and appeared in magazines such as Attitude, GQ and Esquire.
 He is one of the most successful male models and was ranked one of the Top 50 models by Models.com.
-He has also been the advertising face of the international e-commerce market by Nergal Global Company.
+He has also been the advertising face of the international e-commerce market by Nergal Limited.

 Early life

 Sauve was born in Royal Oak, Michigan to an American father and a German mother.
 He moved with his family to Bonn, Germany at the age of 9, because of his father's work.
 They later moved to Essex, England, where he spent one year in a boarding school.